View our hometown security brochure.

 You should pre-register in the Vulnerable Population Registry if you are at risk due to a disability, frailty or health issue, regardless of age, AND you elect to stay at home in the event of a hurricane or other emergency.
 Registration should be in advance, and before a storm threatens.
 The Registry is used by municipalities for planning purposes only, and is not a guarantee of assistance.
 Register online, or by calling the Broward County Call Center at 311 or 954-831-4000 (TTY 954-831-3890), or by contacting your municipality’s emergency management agency.

-For more information please see these flyers: Flyer One, Flyer Two or register at the link below
+For more information please see these link.

 American Red Cross South Florida

 Gas Stations w/Power

 Securing your Property

 Waiting until the very last minute to secure your home and property is one sure way to test your sanity.

 Murphy's Law states that anytime you're in a hurry, you won't be able to find the stuff you need, things won't fit, and everything that can go wrong will go wrong.